 - 11. Every year base budget estimates are produced and then different inflation factors are applied to the resultant figures to take budgets to out-turn prices.
 It is inevitable that there will be either over or under provision for the full cost of inflation, as prices will vary against the estimates made.
 Efforts have been made to predict the level of inflation in the coming year, although the uncertainty around the overall economic position makes this more difficulty.
 We have already seen growth in inflation being caused by the weakness of the pound after the Brexit vote.
 How the Brexit negotiations proceed and the general state of other economies across the world will have implications for the United Kingdom. - 12.
-The Consumer Price Index (CPI) rose by 2.7% in the year to December 2017, down from 2.8% in November.
-This figure was below market expectations of 2.8%.
-It is likely that CPI will continue at a similar level through 2018 and the Bank of England's target rate of 2% will not be achieved.
-This is likely to result in reductions in real wage growth and restrain household spending.
-Pay increases for the year to October 2017 were running at 2.5%, inclusive of bonuses.
-However, pay rises in the public sector will not match those in the private sector so the Medium Term Financial Strategy (MTFS) includes an allowance of 2% for pay awards for 2018/19 and 2019/20 and 1% for subsequent years.
+The Consumer Price Index (CPI) rose by 2.1% in the year to December 2018, down from 2.3% in November.
+It is likely that CPI will continue at a similar level through 2019 and the Bank of England's target rate of 2% will not be achieved.
+Average pay increases are reported to be running at their highest level for around ten years at 3.3%, inclusive of bonuses.
+However, pay rises in the public sector will probably not match those in the private sector but probably more than in recent years so the Medium Term Financial Strategy (MTFS) includes an allowance of 2.5% for pay awards for 2019/20 through to 2021/22 and 2% for 2022/23.
 In the budgets the centrally held vacancy allowance has been maintained at 1.5%.
-This reflects the level of salary underspend currently being seen in 2017/18.
+Salary budgets are likely to be overspent compared to the original budget but this should be a temporary situation until the people strategy is fully implemented.